 But I held my ground.
 Now they were probably 15 meters behind me.

 Within seconds I could see them from the corner of my right eye.
 My uncle hadn’t advised me on the appropriate behavior in such instances.
 I held my ground…I continued to sit.
 For psychological comfort, I even closed my eyes.

 I heard one woman ask the other: “Do you think he is blind?”

 The other replied: “Even if he was blind, I am sure he can hear us.
 Too much of a coincidence that he is both blind and deaf.”

-Now I didn’t need to look thro’ the corner of my eye – I could see them thro’ the bushes.
-But I continued to hold my ground.
+Now I didn’t need to look thro’ the corner of my eye – they had passed me and were now ahead of me.
+I could see them thro’ the bushes.
+I continued to hold my ground.

 Before they disappeared, the first woman told the second: “Men now a days…can’t they get up when they see women approaching?
 Phew!”

 Now I knew why the women were upset…but it was too late to get up.

 Later my uncle confirmed that Rule Number one of taking a dump in the lake is ‘Get up & pull your trousers up when you see a woman.’

 For the next seven days, I preferred the public toilets.